The Stanton Tower Condominium, Historic Luxury Condos in Washington, DC

 Originally designed by legendary Washington architect Appleton P. Clark, the Romanesque Revival landmark was constructed of Potomac bluestone quarried from the Potomac River itself.
 The distinctive riverbed rock with its craggy appearance has been used in other notable buildings as well, such as the foundation for the Capitol Building, the White House, and the Washington Monument.
 In restoring, renovating, and remaking the church into six modern day residences, MCN Build preserved and reconditioned the exterior including the cornices, ramparts, and balustrades.
 The developer and builders faced more challenging choices when it came to blending original interior details with the types of luxury features that today’s upper tier condo shoppers would likely require.

 Two years of exhaustive renovations resulted in the six townhouse style residences; there is also a seventh which is the result of converting the adjacent parsonage into a single-family home.
 The condos are three levels high with soaring ceilings that can be up to 16 feet high.
 Each floorplan is unique, ranging from two to four bedrooms, and from roughly 2,450 to 3,000 square feet.
 You’ll discover beautiful hardwood floors, floating architectural stairs that wind between the levels, original stained glass church windows that have been meticulously preserved and refreshed, and lovely millwork and built-ins.
 The chef-inspired kitchens are a nod to modernity, recessing into the walls with their white quartz counters and top-notch appliances, and remaining open to the main living and dining areas.
 The marble baths are also notable.
-There are fun room shapes along with alcoves and other bonus spaces, as well as private interior elevators in case you don’t which to climb your own stairs.
+There are fun room shapes along with alcoves and other bonus spaces, as well as private interior elevators in case you don’t wish to climb the stairs.
 Speaking of stairs, residents share use of the 130-foot bell tower with winding steps leading up to the top with some of the most commanding 360 degree views in all of Washington.

 The project won the 2019 Preservation Award and has received considerable press.
 Located at a rounded corner where Maryland Avenue, C Street, and 6th Street all come together, the former house of worship abuts a famous public square known as Stanton Park which is also home to a playground and the Nathaniel Greene statue with the Revolutionary War Commander sitting astride his horse.
 Stanton Tower enjoys a position of prominence in a place where Maryland Ave, Massachusetts Ave, and the historic park converge.
 It’s easy to picture a long ago time when Sunday services would let out and churchgoers might have enjoyed some time socializing at the next door park before getting into their horse buggies and returning home.
 For a select few, however, this majestic property is itself now home.
 There’s lots of other nearby attractions as well with numerous bakeries, bars and restaurants in the neighborhood as well as convenient public transportation at the nearby Union Station.